sentclose/sentc-docs/docs/guide/light/user.md

 ## Reset password

-Unlike in the end-to-end encryption sdk, the user don't have to be logged in for resetting the password.
+Unlike in the end-to-end encryption sdk, the user doesn't have to be logged in for resetting the password.
 For security reasons this process can only be done with your backend (with the secret token) and not from your frontend (public token).

 To prepare the reset, register the actual user device again with a new password: